Donald Spector

 The Anacapa Society

-I am one of the founding members of the Anacapa Society, a society dedicated to the support of theoretical physics research at primarily undergraduate institutions.
+I am one of the founding members and also a current Board member of the Anacapa Society, a society dedicated to the support of theoretical physics research at primarily undergraduate institutions.
 If you want to learn more about this society or about theoretical physics at undergraduate colleges, check out the website of the Anacapa Society.
-You can find out where our name comes from, how to join, and lots of other information.
+There you can find out where our name comes from, how to join, and lots of other information.

 Courses